msaroufim/MLblog/_posts/2015-03-02-color-theory-and-the-theory-of-computation.md

 > "A device that is able to reproduce the entire visible color space is an unrealized goal within the engineering of color displays and printing processes".
 <br>
 The above is directly pulled from Wikipedia.
-Usually I would not attach much thought to such a statement but its formulation reminded me pretty strongly of a type of statement that I've encountered in a theory of computation class I TA'd for back in UCSD.
+Usually I would not attach much thought to such a statement but its formulation reminded me pretty strongly of a type of statement that I've encountered when studying the theory of computation.

 For this blog post I will prove a stronger statement: